andymadge/andymadge.github.io/_posts/2008-07-14-mac-os-x-keyboard-shortcuts.md

   - Keyboard Shortcuts
   - OS X
 ---
-Useful OS X keyboard shortcuts, particularly if you&#8217;re switching from Windows.
-It&#8217;s not exhaustive, but it&#8217;s got the ones I use regularly.
+Useful OS X keyboard shortcuts, particularly if you're switching from Windows.
+It's not exhaustive, but it's got the ones I use regularly.

 This page will be updated as I find new ones to include.